swcarpentry/shell-novice/_episodes/02-filedir.md

 ~~~
 {: .output}

-Putting all that together, our command above gives us a listing
+Putting all that together, our command `ls -F /` above gives us a listing
 of files and directories in the root directory `/`.
 An example of the output you might get from the above command is given below: